Forza Horizon 4: Content and gameplay updates

+On 25 June 2024, all available downloadable content was removed from the Microsoft Store and Steam in advance of its impending removal and delisting from both stores on 15 December.
+Playground Games cited "licensing and agreements with our partners" as the reasoning behind the game's removal from online stores.

 Reception

-Forza Horizon 4 received "universal acclaim" for the Xbox One version, while the PC version received "generally favourable" reviews, according to review aggregator Metacritic.
+Forza Horizon 4 received "universal acclaim" for the Xbox One version, while the PC version received "generally favorable" reviews, according to review aggregator website Metacritic.
 The Xbox One version is the highest rated Forza Horizon title and is tied with Forza Motorsport and Forza Motorsport 3 as the highest rated entry in the Forza series based on Metacritic scores.

 Game Informer praised the changing weather, feeling it added more variety to each race, "The weather greatly impacts the way you race, and sometimes forces you to retreat to your garage to bring out rides that are more suitable for the conditions.
 VG247 liked the variety of challenges and activities available to the player, writing, "There are so many different events, and so much to do and find, but it never feels daunting unless you want to nail every weekly challenge and goal".
 While criticising the festival system as confusing, The Guardian enjoyed the different feel of the game's cars, "Playground Games’ attention to car-modelling detail means that a garage full of 50 vehicles offers 50 slightly different experiences, and lets you develop a curated collection of favourites".
 Polygon criticised how the game world felt like a theme-park version of England, "everything has the faint whiff of an idealised 1950s about it, a place of ordered pub gardens and rosebushes.
 There’s no graffiti, no council estates, no industry, no suburbs".

-GamesRadar+ felt the setting of England wasn't as interesting as 3's Australia, but liked the online modes, saying "messing around with a group of mates was always fun in Burnout Paradise, and Forza Horizon 4 gives you everything you need to do that, if it’s your bag".
+GamesRadar+ felt the setting of Britain wasn't as interesting as 3's Australia, but liked the online modes, saying "messing around with a group of mates was always fun in Burnout Paradise, and Forza Horizon 4 gives you everything you need to do that, if it’s your bag".
 GameSpot praised the new additions Forza Horizon 4 added, "You're also now able to create your own custom courses, and the series' more creative pursuits return with story missions--which feature things like stunt driving and nice homages to other racing games".
 Destructoid had mixed feelings on winter, saying it was "the only season that feels truly unique and actually affects the way driving works", but could be "less fun for the players who don’t want to slip and slide without much traction".

 On 18 January 2019, Playground Games announced that they had reached 7 million registered users after the launch of Fortune Island expansion.
 In June 2019, prior to the launch of the Lego Speed Champions expansion, Playground Games announced the game had reached 10 million users.
 In August 2019 it was then announced that the game had now topped the 12 million player milestone.
 By November 2020, Microsoft reported that the game had been played by 24 million players since launch.